bluVshal/calculator/README.md

-# calculador
-A simple calculator app
+# calculator
-Git Flow information here.
+A simple calculator app which is very complicated to use :P Git Flow information here.
 More Information Added Here
 ***********************************